finlaymiller/finlaymiller.github.io/_posts/cs285/2021-01-15-hw1-00-introduction.md

   nav: "cs285"
 ---

-## Introduction

 I'm following along with Berkeley's [CS 285 Deep Reinforcement Learning](http://rail.eecs.berkeley.edu/deeprlcourse/) as the start of a self-guided study into Reinforcement Learning.
 This post has the notes I pulled from the lecture slides and videos as well as my work and thoughts on the homework.
-The notes are written so that I can skim them later to review.
+The notes are a mixture of figures from the lecture slides and hints and details from the video lectures, written so that I can skim them later to review.